-Median relative markups on QAACTs increased in all pilots (p < 0.0001 to p = 0.0220) except Niger and Kenya where there was no statistical evidence of change (p = 0.2624 and p = 0.4302).
-The largest increases were observed in Zanzibar and Uganda, where the median increased by 77.3 and 83.1 percentage points, respectively.
+Median relative markups for quality-assured ACTs increased in all pilots (p < 0.0001 to p = 0.0220) except Niger and Kenya, where there was no statistical evidence of change (p = 0.2624 and p = 0.4302, respectively).
+The largest increases were observed in Zanzibar and Uganda, where the median increased by 77.3 percentage points and 83.1 percentage points, respectively.
 The median increased by less than 16.7 percentage points in the remaining pilots.

-Medians for non-artemisinin therapies increased by 4.4 and 12.5 percentage points in Niger and Nigeria, respectively (p=0.0252 and p = 0.0271), and there was no statistical evidence of change in the other pilots (p = 0.4836 to p=0.9005).
+Median relative markups for non-artemisinin therapies increased by 4.4 percentage points in Niger (p = 0.0252) and 12.5 percentage points in Nigeria (p = 0.0271).
+There was no statistical evidence of change in the other pilots (p = 0.4836–0.9005).

-At end line QAACTs had the highest relative markups in three pilots (Nigeria, Uganda and Zanzibar), while non-artemisinin therapies still had the highest relative markups in five.
+At end line, quality-assured ACTs had the highest relative markups in three pilots (Nigeria, Uganda, and Zanzibar).
+Non-artemisinin therapies still had the highest relative markups in the other five.

 Absolute Retail Markups

-Although non-artemisinin therapies had the largest relative markups at baseline, they had the smallest absolute retail markup per AETD everywhere but Madagascar.
+Non-artemisinin therapies had the largest relative markups at baseline.
+However, they had the smallest absolute retail markup per adult equivalent treatment dose everywhere except Madagascar.
 Baseline median absolute markups on non-artemisinin therapies ranged from US$0.14 to US$0.35 in all pilots but Uganda, where they were US$0.61 (Exhibit 3).
-Baseline absolute markups on QAACTs ranged from US$0.68 to US$1.41 everywhere but Madagascar, where they were US$0.06.
+Baseline absolute markups on quality-assured ACTs ranged from US$0.68 to US$1.41 everywhere but Madagascar, where they were US$0.06.

-There were large falls in median absolute markups on QAACTs in six pilots ranging from US$0.31 to US$1.03 per AETD (p < 0.0001), an increase of US$0.11 in Madagascar (p = 0.0006) and no substantial change in Uganda (p = 0.798).
+There were large decreases in median absolute markups on quality-assured ACTs in six pilots, ranging from US$0.31 to US$1.03 per adult equivalent treatment dose (p < 0.0001) (Exhibit 3).
+In Madagascar there was an increase of US$0.11 (p = 0.0006).
+In Uganda there was no substantial change (p = 0.798).

-Changes in median absolute markups on other categories of malaria drugs were also observed in some pilots, but decreases were smaller in both absolute and relative terms when compared to QAACTs with few exceptions (web appendix (16)).
-For non-artemisinin therapies, there were small changes of US$0.01 to US$0.02 in absolute markups in four pilots (p < 0.0001 to p = 0.0103), an increase of US$0.09 in one pilot (p < 0.0001), and no substantial changes in three pilots (p = 0.6208 to p=0.7639).
+Changes in median absolute markups for other categories of malaria drugs were also observed in some pilots.
+However, decreases were smaller in both absolute and relative terms when compared to quality-assured ACTs, with few exceptions (for more details, see the Appendix).[16]
+For non-artemisinin therapies, there were small changes of US$0.01–0.02 in absolute markups in four pilots (p < 0.0001 to p = 0.0103), an increase of US$0.09 in one pilot (p < 0.0001), and no substantial changes in three pilots (p = 0.6208–0.7639) (Exhibit 3).

-In spite of the large reductions in absolute retail markups on QAACTs in six of the eight pilots, Kenya and Tanzania were the only two pilots where QAACTs had the lowest absolute retail markups at end line.
-In the other pilots, non-artemisinin therapies had the lowest absolute markups at endline.
-In these six pilots, median absolute retail markups on QAACTs were US$0.06 to US$0.32 higher than those on non-artemisinin therapies.
+In spite of the large reductions in absolute retail markups on quality-assured ACTs in six of the eight pilots, Kenya and Tanzania were the only two pilots in which these therapies had the lowest absolute retail markups at end line.
+In the other six pilots, median absolute retail markups on quality-assured ACTs were US$0.06–0.32 higher than those on non-artemisinin therapies.

-[Exhibit 3]

 Total Markups

-Total markups from importer price to retail selling price of co-paid ACTs were lowest in Kenya and Madagascar (US$0.40 and US$0.45), followed by Tanzania mainland and Ghana (US$0.84 and US$0.87).
-Total markups were above US$1.00 in the remaining four pilots, and were highest in Uganda (US$1.83) (Exhibit 4).
+Total markups—from the importer's price to the retail selling price—of subsidized ACTs were lowest in Kenya and Madagascar (US$0.40 and US$0.45), followed by Tanzania and Ghana (Exhibit 4).
+Total markups were above US$1.00 in the remaining four pilots and were highest in Uganda.

-Retail markups accounted for less than 50.0% of total markups on co-paid QAACTs everywhere but Uganda, where the retail markup was 53.6% of the total markup from importer price to retail selling price.
-Retail markups were the lowest relative to total markup in Niger followed by Nigeria, where they were 30.3% and 35.5% of total markups, respectively.
+Retail markups accounted for less than 50.0 percent of total markups on subsidized quality-assured ACTs everywhere except Uganda, where the retail markup was 53.6 percent of the total markup.
+Retail markups were the lowest relative to total markup in Niger (30.3 percent), followed by Nigeria (35.5 percent).

-[Exhibit 4]

 Discussion